 Your flight options extend beyond the list of airlines partners above.
 Several of Chase’s airline partners are part of an airline alliance, giving you access to an even wider network of airlines.
 Using the rewards charts and rules of a particular airline’s loyalty program, you can use your points to book flights on any of the partners within that airline’s alliance.

 |Virgin Atlantic||oneworld Alliance|

-As you can see from the chart below, these three alliances cover most of the world’s airlines, which means you have the potential to find rewards seats practically any place you want to travel:
+These three alliances cover most of the world’s airlines, which means you have the potential to find rewards seats practically any place you want to travel.